About our Dalmatian Coast & Dubrovnik Motorcycle Tour 2019

 After breakfast, we will head west to pick up the Dalmatian Coast road.
 This stretch of historic coastline is one of the most unspoiled in the world, dotted with hundreds of islands, roman ruins and medieval towns.
 But the real highlight of the day are the roads.
 Tonight, we stay on one of these islands overlooking Split on the other side of the bay.

-It’s all about motorbikes and the Dalmatian Coast today.
+This is a motorcycle tour all about the Dalmatian Coast, and today that is mostly what you are going to see.
 With its smooth tarmac and a mix of every twist and turn you can imagine, great coastline views, this is a day like no other day.

-Today we will cross the border into Bosnia and head north to Mostar, here we will stop at one of the most symbolic features of the Balkans, Mostar Bridge.
+Crossing the border into Bosnia and head north to Mostar, here we will stop at one of the most symbolic features of the Balkans, Mostar Bridge.
 The 400-year-old bridge was brought down by a bomb in 1993 during the war, it has since been rebuilt and today Mostar is a vibrant cobbled street town full of quaint shops.
-From Mostar, we head back to Croatia up to Split.
+After Mostar, we head back to Croatia up to Split.

-After breakfast, we will continue along the Dalmatian Coast, before heading into the remote Croatian Mountains.
-We will pass through the Paklenica National Park, before heading into the Sjeverni Velebit National Park, home to the largest mountain range in Croatia.
+Continuing along the Dalmatian Coast today, before heading into the remote Croatian Mountains.
+In addition to passing through the Paklenica National Park, we will also head into the Sjeverni Velebit National Park, home to the largest mountain range in Croatia.
 Crossing the border into Slovenia and onto our destination of Bled, set among the Julian Alps with its glacial lake, Bled is one of the most picturesque spots.

-Today’s all about the riding the Austrian Tyrol.
-Heading north from Lake Bled we ride the Ljubelj Pass into Austria and on to the Grossglockner Pass.
+Day twelve is going to mostly be all about the riding the Austrian Tyrol.
+Heading north from Lake Bled we ride the Ljubelj Pass into Austria, and then moving on to the Grossglockner Pass.
 This is another personal favourite and definitely a bucket list item for any motorcycle touring enthusiast.
 Its a toll road with a super road surface that takes you up to the Kaiser- Franz – Josefs – Hohe Glacier and always worth a second ride.
 From here we cross into Germany for our hotel for the night.

-After a hearty breakfast, we are back on the bikes and heading west towards Lake Konstanz, along the northern shore and onto Freiburg.
-Across into France then, and up through the Vosges Mountains on the famous Route des Cretes to our overnight stay.
+First of all yet another hearty breakfast, we are back on the bikes and heading west towards Lake Konstanz, following along the northern shore and onto Freiburg.
+After that, cross into France then, and up through the Vosges Mountains on the famous Route des Cretes, and finally to our overnight stay.

 Sadly, it is time to head home through the Champagne Region of Epernay.
 Perhaps a little visit to the Grand Prix Circuit at Gueux near Reims followed by a quick blast up the motorway to Calais.